 An AI receptionist usually becomes attractive when your inbound work is repetitive enough to automate.
 Think appointment reminders, basic intake, lead qualification, hours and location questions, after-hours call capture, or first-response handling across phone and chat.
 In those cases, AI can flatten labor costs and extend coverage without forcing you to staff every hour manually.

 The catch is that AI is not a perfect replacement for every front-desk interaction.
 If your business depends on empathy-heavy calls, complex exception handling, or white-glove VIP treatment, you may still want a hybrid model.
-In practice, the best comparison is not AI versus human.
-It is AI for the repeatable 70 to 80 percent, with humans reserved for the messy, high-value edge cases.

 An AI receptionist saves money when it reduces missed revenue, avoids unnecessary staffing, or improves response speed enough to capture more opportunities.